 Comparing Adobe DPS to iBooks Author and a little on the Kindle/Android Process

-After working in Digital Publishing Suite, I spent some time in iBooks Author to see how the tools compare.
-If you are familiar with Keynote or iMovie, it is very easy to use iBooks Author.
+After working in Digital Publishing Suite, I spent time in iBooks Author to see how the tools compare.
+If you are familiar with Keynote or iMovie, it is easy-to-use iBooks Author.

-I found that the widget components in iBooks Author are somewhat limited in styling and functionality, but very easy to implement, create and use in the final product.
+I found that the widget components in iBooks Author are limited in styling and functionality, but very easy to implement, create and use in the final product.
 Much like InDesign, font and paragraph styling is available along with master slides.
-The layouts only have to be built once and they link together very easily.
-However, the vertical and horizontal layouts pages are limited in how they are able to change how they link to each other.
+The layouts only have to be built once and they link easily.
+However, the vertical and horizontal layouts pages are limited in how they can change how they link to each other.

-iBooks Author is obviously cost-effective since it is free.
-For Digital Publishing Suite with InDesign, one can purchase a single edition for one app purchase or the enterprise purchase for more than one app-to-app store.
+iBooks Author is cost-effective since it is free.
+For Digital Publishing Suite with InDesign, one can purchase a single edition for one app purchase or the enterprise purchase for over one app-to-app store.
 Designers can also use analytics software (not available to single-edition user) to track downloads and user interaction within the app.

 It’s true that creating digital publications can be a difficult process.
 There are many steps, applications, and platforms that need to be considered.

-If you are interested in developing a digital publication for your company’s mobile learning effort, feel free to contact us.
+If you are interested in developing a digital publication for your company’s mobile learning effort, contact us.

 Latest posts by Heather Ford (see all)